am1t/sn-digital-garden/notes/What's top on my mind.md

 - I am still working from home, but the days look numbered.
 There is growing discontent among the decision-makers.

 **Last Updated** on 3rd November 2022

-**Postscript:** This is inspired /now page [originally proposed](https://sivers.org/nowff), by Derek Sivers.
-Why, you ask?
-Well, the updates I write as posts are fleeting.
-This [place holds](http://nownownow.com/about) what I am currently focused on.